bluesky/tiled/docs/source/tutorials/serving-files.md

 a.tif  b.tif  c.tif  even_more  more
 ```

-The full strucutre looks like
+The full structure looks like

 ```
 ├── another_table.csv